NihaalManaf/tp/docs/UserGuide.md

 **Format:** `edit INDEX [n:NAME] [p:PHONE] [e:EMAIL] [a:ADDRESS] [s:STATUS] [t:TAG]...`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-The index **must be a number** 1, 2, 3, …​
+The index **must be a valid number according to what is displayed in the list below** (e.g., 1, 2, 3, …​).
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing the phone number, it needs to be unique so that the edited contact is not treated as a duplicated person.